 This is exactly what God’s Never-Ending Storysets out to do.
 It has been written by Ken Booth and published by Theology House for that purpose – to make the conversation between our own story and God’s story possible, accessible and enjoyable.

 It all came about because Ken was asked for advice on a course that covered the story of our faith in bite-sized chunks and encouraged discussion and dialogue about it in relation to who we are in the here and now.
 Ken couldn’t find one, so he wrote one.

 The first two units (covering the Old and New Testaments) were published in 2003.
 Part three was published in 2004.
 It covers the development of the never-ending story, mainly in Europe, from after the New Testament period till the Reformation in the sixteenth century.
 Part four was published in 2005.
 It looks at the development of the Christian story in England, Ireland, Wales and Scotland, the major shapers of how we inherited the story in New Zealand.
-Part 6a (on Anglicanism) will be published in 2006.
-When completed there will be seven units.
+Part 6a (on Anglicanism) was published in 2006.

 On the one hand it tells in a straightforward way the journey of faith from Abraham to the present, concentrating on the parts of the story that shaped who we are in New Zealand.
 On the other hand there are “Side Tracks” scattered throughout the text that encourage the dialogue it is hoped will happen when people get together in groups to work their way through the course.

 “I hope,” says Ken, “that as they get into the story, people begin to develop a sense that they can see what God is up to among us as a nation, among the church as would-be faithful followers of Christ, in a world that often seems bent on telling a very different and more destructive story.”